 2001, A collection of Sir Elton John’s private photos on display at a museum in Atlanta were withdrawn.
 The exhibition, which included snaps of nude men, was said to be too explicit, some school trips to the museum had been cancelled.

 2008, US space agency Nasa announced that ‘Across the Universe’ by The Beatles was to become the first song ever to be beamed directly into space.
 The track would be transmitted through the Deep Space Network – a network of antennas – on the 40th anniversary of the song being recorded, being aimed at the North Star, Polaris, 431 light-years from Earth.
 In a message to NASA, Paul McCartney said the project was an “amazing” feat.
 “Well done, Nasa,” he added.
 “Send my love to the aliens.
 All the best, Paul.”

-Happy birthday to Mike Campbell, guitarist with Tom Petty and the Heartbreakers and Elvis’ young one, Lisa Marie Presley!
+Happy birthday to Mike Campbell, guitarist with the Heartbreakers and Fleetwood Mac and Elvis’ young one, Lisa Marie Presley!